nighthawkcoders/devOps/kasm_workspaces/README.md

 4. `Test` on Kasm
 - [Registry setup](https://github.com/nighthawkcoders/kasm_registry/tree/1.0/workspaces/CSSE-Ubuntu-Jammy)
 - Goto Kasm Sever (aka kasm100.nighthawkcodingsociety.com), login admin@kasm.local.
-Select form left panel "Workspace", then "Workspace Registry".
-"Add new" registry if "Del Norte HS Computer Science" not found.
-Obtain Registry Link [here](https://nighthawkcoders.github.io/kasm_registry).
+Select from the left panel "Workspace", then "Workspace Registry".
+"Add new" registry if "Del Norte HS Computer Science" is not found.
+Obtain the Registry Link [here](https://nighthawkcoders.github.io/kasm_registry).
 - Click on small icons and install "Available Workspace".
 This can take some time!!!
-- At top of screen select "WORKSPACES" install workspace from registry () is required for the pushed image to be visible on Kasm workspaces admin panel
+- At the top of the screen select "WORKSPACES" and then install workspace from the registry () is required for the pushed image to be visible on the Kasm workspaces admin panel
-- run workpace
+- run workplace

 ## Registry Data
-The registry has an instance of the devOps kasm_workspaces.
+The registry has an instance of the DevOps kasm_workspaces.
 - GitHub Pages Location: [kasm_registry GitHub Pages](https://nighthawkcoders.github.io/kasm_registry/1.0/)  On the server you can view attributes for a workspace in a friendly form.
-- GitHub location: [kasm_registry files](https://github.com/nighthawkcoders/kasm_registry)  The easier way make an new registry entry, for me, is to copy a folder in Workspaces and adjust entries for your specific branding.
+- GitHub location: [kasm_registry files](https://github.com/nighthawkcoders/kasm_registry)  The easier way to make a new registry entry, for me, is to copy a folder in Workspaces and adjust entries for your specific branding.

 ```json
 {